JensT1999/CParallelQuickSort/README.md

 # Parallel Quicksort in C

 A flexible quicksort algorithm based on Hoare’s partitioning scheme, capable of sorting any underlying array type.
-The Quicksort provides the option to be used either single-threaded or multi-threaded.<br>
+The Quicksort provides the option to be used either single-threaded or multi-threaded.<br><br>
-Supported types include all common primitive types, e.g., double, float, int, int8_t, int16_t, int32_t, int64_t, uint8_t, uint16_t, uint32_t and uint64_t.
+Supported types include all common primitive types, e.g., double, float, int, int8_t, int16_t, int32_t, int64_t, uint8_t, uint16_t, uint32_t and uint64_t.<br>
 In addition, it is possible to sort char** e.g. "String Arrays" and arrays of arbitrary structs.

 ## Functionality